AutoBench/AutoBench/README.md

 ## Running

 This project's config is stored in YAML files under [`/config`](config).
 You have multiple options to run this project.

+- Updated on 13.Nov.2024: now we strongly recommend you to use our latest code in [CorrectBench](https://github.com/AutoBench/CorrectBench) since it fixes some bugs of AutoBench and provides more new features.

 ### Run by preset configs